Still Open All Hours: Broadcast and reception

 The special was broadcast on BBC One on 26 December 2013 and received 9.43m (39.9% of the audience) viewers according to overnight figures and was the most watched programme on that day.
 Final viewing figures showed that it was watched by 13.07m and was the most watched programme for that week.
 It received generally poor reviews from critics.
 Will Dean of The Independent, referencing Arkwright's trademark stutter, called it "a w-w-worthy effort" but criticised the attempt to revive the show without Ronnie Barker, who had died in 2005.
 Ben Lawrence of The Telegraph said it "felt like a relic of another era" criticising the jokes and Jason's performance.
 Jacob Mason, writing on the Radio Times website, described the show as "warmly nostalgic", whilst others noted it as "a fitting tribute to Ronnie Barker".

+Cancellation

+In 2019, a seventh series was commissioned by the BBC, but filming was postponed in the wake of the COVID-19 pandemic, with no confirmation of when it would resume.
+In 2020, the BBC refuted claims in tabloid newspapers that the programme had been axed, stating "discussions on future episodes ongoing".
+However, Gareth Edwards’ departure from the BBC, alongside that of the BBC's Controller of Comedy Commissioning, led to the programme's future becoming less certain in the intervening years, until in February 2023 the BBC confirmed the programme had been cancelled, after announcing that there was "no plans for new episodes".
+In December 2024 David Jason revealed that a script had been written by Roy Clarke and he hoped it would be commissioned in order to properly end the series.

 DVD releases

 Although filmed and broadcast in High-definition, no Blu-ray releases have been announced.
 Series 1 and the 2013 Christmas Special was released on DVD on 2 February 2015 by 2 entertain.
 Series 2 was released on 1 February 2016.
 Series 3 was released on 13 February 2017.
 Series 4 was released on 19 February 2018.
 Series 5 was released on 7 January 2019.
 Series 6 was released on 6 January 2020.
+Series 1-6 was released on 5 June 2023.